CPTC-CPW/Clock/README.md

 ** See the live site at https://cptc-cpw.github.io/Clock/

 ## Getting Started - To contribute
-- This project is built using.
+- This project is built using Visual Studio Code.
 Download and install [VS Code](https://code.visualstudio.com/)
 - npm is required.
 Download and install [Node](https://nodejs.org/en/download/) to get npm if it's not on your machine
 - After Node & npm are installed, if TypeScript is not installed, run
     - ```npm install -g typescript``` to install globally or